-The writer Ingo Schulze, who grew up in East Germany, gave a lecture last year at the German Historical Institute in Washington, D.C., on the subject of “1989: How We Lost Political Alternatives.”3 His basic message was that the fall of the Berlin Wall on November 9, 1989, has come to symbolize the triumph of capitalism over communism, of free-market ideology over socialism, of privatization over public welfare.
+The writer Ingo Schulze, who grew up in East Germany, gave a lecture last year at the German Historical Institute in Washington, D.C., on the subject of “1989: How We Lost Political Alternatives.”3 His basic message was that the fall of the Berlin Wall on November 9, 1989, has come to symbolize the triumph of capitalism over communism, free-market ideology over socialism, and privatization over public welfare.
 We would do well, Schulze argues, to remember also the events that took place exactly one month earlier in Leipzig around the St. Nicolas Church.
 There East German dissidents had been meeting every Monday to protest forced military service and indirectly to criticize the state.
 East German authorities had grudgingly tolerated these meetings.
 But on that last Monday, October 9, the meeting turned into a mass demonstration for peaceful revolution, defying the heavily-armed Volkspolizei with the slogan “We are the people!”
 (Wir sind das Volk!).
-Schulze remembers this moment fondly as the expression of East German’s desire for freedom, democracy, self-determination — and democratic socialism.
+Schulze remembers this moment fondly as the expression of East German’s desire for freedom, popular sovereignty, and — democratic socialism.
 No one flew any banners calling for “capitalism” or “privatization.”
-Communism did collapse by 1990/91, but Schulze regrets that it did so entirely on the terms dictated by capitalist interests in the West.4 Another reason that the terminology of revolution has fallen out of favor in Europe in the decades since 1990/91 is that neo-liberal ideas, which are profoundly anti-revolutionary, have completely saturated the political discourse.5 If Schulze is right, then 1989 — specifically November 9, the fall of the Berlin Wall — represents the loss of political alternatives in Europe.
+Communism did collapse by 1990/91, but Schulze regrets that it did so entirely on the terms dictated by Western capitalism.4 Another reason that the terminology of revolution has fallen out of favor in Europe in the decades since 1990/91 is that neoliberal ideas, which are profoundly anti-revolutionary, have completely saturated the political discourse.5 If Schulze is right, then 1989 — specifically November 9, the fall of the Berlin Wall — represents the loss of political alternatives in Europe.
 It is quite possible that just such alternatives plus a few others are being discovered, or rediscovered, today in Ukraine and elsewhere on Europe’s periphery.

 The protesters on the streets of Kiev lack a unified message.
 Unlike revolutionary subjects of the past, they do not appear to be conscious of themselves as a world-historical force or a vanguard of objective historical laws.
 They are neither the revolutionary bourgeoisie of the 18th and 19th centuries nor the revolutionary proletariat of the 20th.
 Their closest relative might be the “citizens movements” [in German: Bürgerbewegungen] that led the protests against Soviet rule in East Central Europe in 1989.
 The rallying cries of “Freedom,” “We are the people,” and “We are one people” sound very much like what one hears in Kiev today.
 “Out with corrupt dictators, and in with Europe-friendly, democratically elected and accountable representatives,” the more verbose among them might chant.
 What the Ukrainian revolutionaries want most of all is to be “normal,” as a viral video of an attractive young protester makes clear.
 Normal in this case essentially means European, and not Russian.

 The violence on both sides of the Ukrainian conflict is disturbing and tragic.
 Barricades line the streets around Independence Square, which is filled with smoking rubble.
-Security forces had initially used only non-lethal crowd-control weapons, like batons, rubber bullets, water cannons, lines of shields, etc., and the protesters had used stones and Molotov cocktails, but news reports suggest that the use of firearms is spreading.
-What began as a non-violent protest demonstration developed into a permanent display of mass civil disobedience, and now, as real armed struggle rears its head, this little “coup” has all the markings of a modern, 21st-century revolution.
-The Old Regime is clearly symbolized by the nepotistic, crony capitalist, and Russia-dependent government of Viktor F. Yanukovych.
-But should the revolution give birth to a New Regime, it cannot simply decapitate the hyrdra of corruption.
-Thoroughgoing structural reforms are necessary for a democratization of Ukraine and for its entry into European “normalcy,” but for that the protesters need organization, discipline, and a clear program of demands.
-Perhaps the communist tradition does in fact have something to offer the heroic citizens of Maidan: a clear course in what is to be done.
+Security forces had initially used only non-lethal crowd-control weapons, like batons, rubber bullets, water cannons, shield lines, etc., and the protesters had used stones and Molotov cocktails.
+But news reports suggest that the use of firearms is spreading.
+What began as a non-violent protest demonstration has developed into a permanent display of mass civil disobedience, and now, as real armed struggle rears its head, this little “coup” has all the markings of a modern, 21st-century revolution.
+The old regime is clearly symbolized by the nepotistic, crony capitalist, and Russia-dependent government of Viktor F. Yanukovych.
+Should the revolution give birth to a new regime, however, it cannot simply decapitate the hydra of corruption.
+Thoroughgoing structural reforms are necessary to democratize Ukraine and assimilate it into European “normalcy,” but for that the protesters need organization, discipline, and a clear program of demands.
+Perhaps the communist tradition does in fact have something to offer the heroic citizens of the Maidan: a clear course in what is to be done.

 - It remains unclear whether the national excitement around the Sochi Olympics will help or hinder the opposition movement. (back)